 Today, Valor is an institutional asset manager that concentrates on US and Brazil cross-border opportunities.
 The firm is based in three strategic locations: New York, Menlo Park and Rio de Janeiro.
 Valor’s Venture Fund is an early to late stage investor in U.S. and International technology companies looking to expand to Brazil and Brazilian technology based companies.
 Valor believes the greatest opportunities for Innovation & Impact support the unmet needs of the middle class, specifically within key sectors: Education, Financial Services, and Health & Wellness (Valor’s largest concentration of investments).

-Valor’s Vision & Mission: With the proliferation of the Internet, mobility, and the globalization of technology (via the convergence of global and local innovation) we will see the transformation of cultures, industries, and economies faster than ever before.
-We are excited to partner with entrepreneurs on this journey and are committed to their success by providing connectivity to the global markets.
+Valor’s Mission: With the proliferation of the Internet, mobility, and the globalization of technology, we will see the transformation of cultures, industries, and economies faster than ever before.
+We are excited to partner with entrepreneurs on this journey and are committed to their success by providing financial and operational support and connectivity to the global markets.